Codexes2/HoloFunk-Public/README.md

  - **Nene Momosuzu** (Tutorial; Replacing Girlfriend)
 	 - The deuteragonist of the main campaign, this universe's version of the bear-seal-alien idol that hundreds of thousands of Hololive fans know and love.
 Scatterbrained, optimistic, and convinced she's a "perfect being that consists of all living things", it is Nene that gets her close friend out of the house again and convinces her to try out rapping.
 	 - She is an entirely different entity from the Nene who is associated with Pico of *Pico's School* fame, both of whom exist in the HoloFunk universe.
-	 - Though she had her (joking?) flings with Ina (in the EN x Gen 5 among us collab) and apparently Okayu (in a holoGra animation), it is Aloe she has a soft spot for, but it's her
  - **Calliope Mori** (Week 1)
 	 - HoloFunk's version of *the* rapping reaper of the same name.
 Seen in a slightly-simplified version of her rapper outfit compared to previous versions which just used her classic costume, Calli is not one to go easy on those that face her in a rap battle.
 And it shows - she's the hardest opponent in the mod so far!
 	 - Her songs include "Live Again" (Live Again - Bopeebo Remix), "RAP" (失礼しますが、RIP♡ - Fresh Remix), and "Calli Battle" (Off With Their Heads - Dad Battle Remix).